The Strat

-The Strat Hotel, Casino and SkyPod (formerly the Stratosphere) is a hotel and casino located in Las Vegas, Nevada, United States.
+The Strat (formerly the Stratosphere) is a hotel and casino in Las Vegas, Nevada, United States.
 It includes a 1149 ft observation tower, the tallest in the United States.
 It is also the second-tallest observation tower in the Western Hemisphere, surpassed only by the CN Tower in Toronto, Ontario.
-The tower is topped by a pod which includes a revolving restaurant, lounges, and observation decks.
-The top of the tower also has several thrill rides.
-The hotel and casino facilities are situated at the base of the tower, and the resort also includes a showroom and a shopping mall.
-The Stratosphere is located within city limits on Las Vegas Boulevard, just north of the Las Vegas Strip.
-The resort is sometimes considered to be a Strip property, although Clark County does not officially recognize it as such, stating that the Strip does not extend into city limits.
+The top of the tower includes a revolving restaurant, lounges, observation decks, and several thrill rides.
+The hotel and casino are at the base of the tower, and the resort also includes a showroom and a shopping mall.
+The Strat is within city limits on Las Vegas Boulevard, just north of the Las Vegas Strip.
+The resort is sometimes considered a Strip property, but Clark County does not officially recognize it as such, saying the Strip does not extend into the city.

-A portion of the property was previously occupied by Vegas World, a hotel and casino that Bob Stupak opened in 1979.
+Part of the property was previously occupied by Vegas World, a hotel and casino Bob Stupak opened in 1979.
 A decade after its opening, Stupak announced plans for a giant neon sign for Vegas World, to be built on adjacent property.
 The idea soon evolved into an observation tower with a rooftop restaurant.
-Construction of the Stratosphere Tower began in February 1992.
+Construction of the Stratosphere Tower began in 1992.
 A fire of unknown origin occurred on the tower in August 1993, during construction.
 Stupak then had difficulty acquiring funds to finish the tower.
-In order to complete the project, Stupak partnered with Grand Casinos, owned by his poker friend Lyle Berman.
+To complete the project, he partnered with Grand Casinos, owned by his poker friend Lyle Berman.